Kratato/Stuff/README.md

-# Stuff
+# Just Some Stuff I have
-Stuff i guess...